substrait-io/substrait/site/docs/relations/logical_relations.md

 ???+ info inline end "Adding new Write Definition Types"

-    If you have a read definition that's not covered here, see the [process for adding new write definition types](/governance/#substrait-voting-process).
+    If you have a write definition that's not covered here, see the [process for adding new write definition types](/governance/#substrait-voting-process).

 Write definition types are built by the community and added to the specification.